Hixon House Museum

 A special treat is Mrs. Hixon’s “Turkish Nook,” a fashion of the late 19th century that died out completely in later years.
 It survives now as a rare example of the Victorian taste for the “exotic.”

-Hixon House is closed for the winter and will reopen in May 2024.
+Hixon House is closed for the season and will open for holiday tours the first weekend in December.

 Adult $12, Senior $10, Student $6, LCHS Members Free